Where to Stay in Baguio

 Low Season

 September and October are the quietest months for tourism (though not for rain), and January through early February before Panagbenga.
-Rates are at their lowest, properties offer their best direct deals, and the city — with its usual population of students and residents — has a more authentic, less touristy character.
-A good time to explore good spots in Baguio without crowds.
+Rates are at their lowest, properties offer their best direct deals, and the city, with its usual population of students and residents, has a more authentic, less touristy character.
+A good time to explore hidden tourist spots in baguio without crowds.

 Good to Know